The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Results

 Although other studies~\citep[e.g.][]{Sudoh2018PASJ} also find starburst SFGs to be an important $\gamma$-ray source population in the EGB, their contribution was not found to dominate the emission from all SFGs.
 We consider this to be due to differences in starburst/main sequence population separation criteria adopted.
 In~\citealt{Sudoh2018PASJ}, for example, sufficient information was available in their input semi-analytic model (the \textit{Mitaka} model -- see~\citealt{Nagashima2004ApJ}) to explicitly distinguish galaxies experiencing intense star-formation after a major merger event.
 By contrast, in the present work, the separation criteria (section~\ref{sec:sb_and_ms}) is instead based on the galaxy physical properties.
 The requirement for a high star-formation rate compared to the average $\mathcal{R}_{\rm SF}$ over a galaxy's lifetime equivalently selects for systems with a high star-formation rate for low stellar mass (cf. equation~\ref{eq:separation_criteria}), which is not explicitly required by the~\citet{Sudoh2018PASJ} criteria.

-Fig.~\ref{fig:flat_spec} further shows that the EGB intensity in our model comes predominately from starburst SFGs of relatively low stellar masses (over 80\% of the EGB intensity comes from SFGs of stellar mass $M^{\star} = 10^{7}-10^{8}\;\!{\rm M}_{\odot}$, and less than 5\% originates in galaxies of $M^{\star} >10^{9}\;\!{\rm M}_{\odot}$), and this is largely independent of $\gamma$-ray energy.\footnote{The minor energy dependence seen in panel (b) of Fig.~\ref{fig:flat_spec} arises from the slightly more effective internal $\gamma \gamma$ attenuation in stellar radiation fields in intermediate mass galaxies with relatively high star-formation rates, which can have a marginal impact on the spectrum above $\sim$ GeV energies, if the radiation field is sufficiently intense.
-Given the contribution of these main sequences SFGs to the EGB is negligible, this does not present in the total SFG emission.} By contrast, the $\gamma$-ray contribution from main sequence SFGs primarily comes from those with higher stellar masses (over 99\% of the main sequence contribution is from galaxies of stellar mass $M^{\star} = 10^{10}-10^{12}\;\!{\rm M}_{\odot}$).
+Fig.~\ref{fig:flat_spec} further shows that the EGB intensity in our model comes predominately from starburst SFGs of relatively low stellar masses (over 80\% of the EGB intensity comes from SFGs of stellar mass $M^{\star} = 10^{7}-10^{8}\;\!{\rm M}_{\odot}$, and less than 5\% originates in galaxies of $M^{\star} >10^{9}\;\!{\rm M}_{\odot}$), and this is largely independent of $\gamma$-ray energy.
+By contrast, the $\gamma$-ray contribution from main sequence SFGs primarily comes from those with higher stellar masses (over 99\% of the main sequence contribution is from galaxies of stellar mass {$M^{\star} = 10^{9}-10^{11}\;\!{\rm M}_{\odot}$}).
 As the main sequence contribution to the overall emission is negligible, it can thus be considered that the EGB is a biased tracer of CR interactions and (hence) feedback activity in starburst SFGs of low stellar mass.
 Our results suggest that the EGB would be relatively unhelpful to yield information about CR processes in distant populations of more massive, developed, disk-like galaxies, such as those detected in $\gamma$-rays in the local Universe (e.g. M82).